Tips for getting LLMs to write good UI

 Configure brand tokens in one place

-This is a bigger topic, but you should use proper (ideally semantic) variables for all color tokens using the preferred config method of your component library (tailwind, shad etc).
+You should use proper design tokens (read: variables) for all color tokens using the preferred config method of your component library.

 The idea is to define stuff like an error color once so the LLM doesn’t have to reinvent the wheel.
 This is good design practice, but important for LLMs to so they don’t waste tokens on writing boilerplate.